simonhauck/MPI_NEAT/INSTALL.md

 After this step, create an .img file and flash it to all other nodes.
 To run the code/tests, follow the instructions in the Readme.md file.
 This image is called later base_image.

+IMPORTANT: If you use Pycharm, it can be required to run the tests and the code that you mark the 'src' folder as source.
+To to this, right click on the 'src' folder > Mark deployment as > Sources root

 ## File synchronization
 If you want to update the code, you want to install NFS, which allows file synchronization.
 Use your stored image to create a master- and slave-node image.
 The setup is corresponding to this